 I began working offshore three years ago.
 Before my first hitch, I was pretty clueless as to what working offshore entailed.
 I was prepared to hop onto my first helicopter flight outfitted with my crisp, blindingly bright orange coveralls and shiny, green hardhat.
-Luckily, I mentioned my new wardrobe enthusiasm to a college buddy, who informed me sported my new gear on the chopper, I’d most certainly look like a ‘dorky carrot‘ in a sea of normal street clothes.
+Luckily, I mentioned my new wardrobe enthusiasm to a college buddy, who informed me that if I sported my new gear on the chopper, I’d most certainly look like a ‘dorky carrot‘ in a sea of normal street clothes.
 He instructed me to wear something comfortable and to make sure I donned long pants and closed toed shoes.
 I was then, and am still, grateful for that sound advice!

 Since then I have flown to work on plenty of *hotshot choppers and feel rather confident that I have, not only a correct flight wardrobe, but also my packing checklist, down pat.
 I did go through some trial and error to get to this point so when my boss asked me to throw together a packing guide for some of our company’s new hires, I figured an offshore packing guideline might be a handy resource to have on the internet.